Histamines: Friend or Foe?

 When we talk about histamine, we are not just talking about allergies, although we immediately think of antihistamines like Benadryl.
 We are actually talking about a normal body response that can create weeks, months and years of disabling symptoms and be the reason for high blood pressure, ever-increasing weight gain, insomnia, asthma, physical injury and even dysmenorrhea.
 That’s right … the reason you may be having the worst periods imaginable is because of histamine.

-Histamines are essential because they stimulate inflammation, protective immunity and healing.
-But they also can flood the tissues so frequently that you develop an intolerance to their presence.
+So depending on your diet and your environmental exposure histamines can flood the tissues so frequently that you develop an intolerance to their presence.
 In fact, any time you reach for an antihistamine and you feel better afterwards, you are proving that I am right about this.
 Let’s use your period as an example.
-Histamines are released during your period to help blear the uterus through smooth muscle contraction.
+Histamines are released during your period to help clear the uterine lining through smooth muscle contraction.
 But if you have chronic histamine-driven conditions such as allergies, asthma or even SIBO, then during your period the normal release of histamines in the uterus becomes a flood.
 The “flood” occurs because histamine rises and falls with estrogen.
 This might even explain why some illnesses are more common or more severe in women than men.
+This also explains why many women get nausea, constipation and digestive problems before and during their period.

 I’m not saying histamines are bad, because they aren’t.
 They act like gatekeepers to get rid of things that bother you (like bacteria, dust, a nosy neighbor or poll-takers).
 But if you are experiencing chronic pain, chronic allergies, sinus issues, uncontrolled asthma or many other debilitating symptoms, you may be experiencing an intolerance to the presence of histamine.
 You may notice this any time you have abnormal reactions to normal exercise or become winded and fatigued with seasonal change.
 Histamines can create congestion because of vasoconstriction, cause excessive platelet aggregation and reduces fluid movement in the body.
 This allows toxins, pathogens and allergens to become trapped in an area creating cellulitis, edema, high blood pressure and skin eruptions.
 Histamines may also explain weight accumulation in specific body areas.

 Histamine intolerance can often begin after surgery or an injury that requires a lengthy time to heal.
 It can happen with estrogen dominance, with exposure to inhaled toxins and amazingly, as the result of chronic antihistamine use.
+It can also happen if you are consuming foods that contain high amounts of histamine.
+This doesn’t mean you have to give up all these foods forever, but you have to be careful how much you are having.

 So how do we turn this around?

 Decongest body tissues and increase blood and lymph circulation.
+Consider Decongestive Lymphatic Therapy.

 Reduce foods that promote mast cell stimulation such as alcohol and cow dairy.